-To map your PLN, use a tool such as Google Draw, Coggle, or even PowerPoint (see more Visual Organizer Tools in the Extend Toolkit), to create a visual diagram of the people, organizations, collectives, and others who are in your network.
-If creating a visual diagram presents a barrier for you, you can describe your PLN by creating an audio, video, or written reflection.
+To map your PLN, use a tool such as Google Draw, Coggle, Miro, a Teams Whiteboard template or even PowerPoint (see more Visual Organizer Tools in the EdTech Sandbox), to create a visual diagram of the people, organizations, collectives, and others who are in your network.
+If creating a visual diagram presents a barrier for you, you can map your PLN by creating an audio, video, or written reflection.
 Whatever the format, be prepared to upload your work or provide a URL to its location in your response to this activity.

 - Identify a focus of your PLN.
 It could be your academic discipline or professional area, a topic on which you’ve already done some research or work, or a learning interest that you’re passionate about.

 - Place your topic somewhere on your map.
-(You might put it in the central node, but remember, you, actually, are the centre of your learning network!)
+(You might put it in the central node, but remember, you are the centre of your learning network!)

 - Map the nodes (names) that you’ve identified onto your diagram.
-(Using one of the mapping tools mentioned above will allow you to move nodes around easily without having to redraw the connections.)
-Your diagram should include at least 10 nodes by name (i.e., specific individuals and organizations).
+Your diagram should include at least 5 nodes by name (i.e., specific individuals and organizations).

-- Add details about how you interact with each of the nodes in your PLN.
-Review your map and rearrange the design as you see patterns emerge.
-For example, you might indicate any of the following in the design of your diagram (e.g., by grouping, or by using different colours, symbols, or text labels):
+- Add details to each of the nodes in your PLN.
+Review your map and identify any patterns that emerge.
+For example, you might categorize the following in the design of your diagram (e.g., by grouping, or by using different colours, symbols, or text labels):

 - Their role (e.g., educator, science researcher, blogger).